markfinger/python-webpack/README.md

 ### WATCH_SOURCE_FILES

 A boolean flag which indicates that file watchers should be set to watch the bundle's source files and rebuild the bundle whenever it changes.
-Set this to `True` in development.
+Set this to `True` in development environments.

 Bundles are rebuilt in the background.
 If webpack is still rebuilding when a request comes in, it will block until the build has completed.